edgedelta/docs/docs/configuration/inputs.md

 ## Agent Components Health Stats

-If enabled, Agent Components Health Stats will report agent components health to configured streaming destinations as well as Edge Delta backend.
+Agent component health data contains information about agent's internal state and can be useful for debugging.
+If enabled, Agent Components Health Stats will report to Edge Delta backend by default to help our support team for troubleshooting agent related issues.
+It can also report to a 3rd party streaming destination if needed by adding agent_components_health to a workflow.

 ```yaml
   agent_components_health: